NgoQuangPhuc273/data-deduplication-automation/README.md

 - Redundant information: The program first removes any irrelevant or redundant information from the data that is not useful for deduplication.
 This may include removing data that is missing or incomplete, as well as any columns that are not needed for the analysis.

 - Standardizing data formats: The program then standardizes the format of the data to a consistent structure.
-For example, if the data contains addresses, the program standardizes them to a common format (e.g., we write "123 Main St" instead of "123 Main Street").
+For example, if the data contains addresses, the program standardizes them to a common format (e.g., I write "123 Main St" instead of "123 Main Street").

 ### 3. Model training:
 The program uses a supervised learning approach to train its model.
 The user provides a small sample of the data (typically 500 to 1000 records), which is labeled as either a match or a non-match.
 The model is trained to identify patterns in the labeled data and use these patterns to identify duplicates in the rest of the dataset.